RunestoneInteractive/java4python/_sources/Java4Python/preface.rst

-This book does not attempt to replace the many good Java reference books that are available, in fact I use this in my course along with Horstman’s *Core Java* volumes.
+This book does not attempt to replace the many good Java reference books that are available, in fact I use this in my course along with `Cay Horstman’s "Core Java" volumes <https://horstmann.com/corejava/index.html>`_.
 Please feel free to use this book for yourself, or if it fits a class you are teaching you are welcome to use this as a resource for your own class.